Apoptosis: Plants

 Programmed cell death in plants has a number of molecular similarities to that of animal apoptosis, but it also has differences, notable ones being the presence of a cell wall and the lack of an immune system that removes the pieces of the dead cell.
 Instead of an immune response, the dying cell synthesizes substances to break itself down and places them in a vacuole that ruptures as the cell dies.
 Additionally, plants do not contain phagocytic cells, which are essential in the process of breaking down and removing apoptotic bodies.
 Whether this whole process resembles animal apoptosis closely enough to warrant using the name apoptosis (as opposed to the more general programmed cell death) is unclear.

 Caspase-independent apoptosis

 The characterization of the caspases allowed the development of caspase inhibitors, which can be used to determine whether a cellular process involves active caspases.
 Using these inhibitors, it was discovered that cells can die while displaying a morphology similar to apoptosis without caspase activation.
-Later studies linked this phenomenon to the release of AIF (apoptosis-inducing factor) from the mitochondria and its translocation into the nucleus mediated by its NLS (nuclear localization signal).
+Later studies linked this phenomenon to the release of AIF (apoptosis-inducing factor) from the mitochondria and its translocation into the nucleus mediated by its nuclear localization signal (NLS).
 Inside the mitochondria, AIF is anchored to the inner membrane.
 In order to be released, the protein is cleaved by a calcium-dependent calpain protease.